secureCodeBox/secureCodeBox/UPGRADING.md

     # @default -- defaults to the charts version
     tag: null

-  # parser.ttlSecondsAfterFinished -- seconds after which the kubernetes job for the parser will be deleted.
+  # parser.ttlSecondsAfterFinished -- seconds after which the Kubernetes job for the parser will be deleted.
 Requires the Kubernetes TTLAfterFinished controller: https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/
   ttlSecondsAfterFinished: null
   # @default -- 3
   backoffLimit: 3